wtprince/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

     The returned value represents the number of bytes written to the internal output buffer.

-3. Stop the playback process using the `Unprepare()` method of the `Tizen.Multimedia.AudioCapture` class:
+3. Stop the playback process using the `Unprepare()` method of the `Tizen.Multimedia.AudioPlayback` class:

     ```
     audioPlayback.Unprepare();